tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Code_Eval.md

 ![Output](images/eval_range_5_fact_01.jpg)

-Note that only that `range` statement is evaluated because it is the expression that precedes point. `C-x C-e` is useful when for evaluating a nested expression.
+Note that only that `range` statement is evaluated because it is the expression that precedes point.

+>**FYI**

+>`C-x C-e` is useful when for evaluating nested expressions.

 Now, without moving the cursor, type `C-M-x`:

 **Output**

 ![Output](images/eval_range_5_fact_02.jpg)

+The keybinding `C-M-x` invokes the `cider-eval-defun-at-point` command which parses the expression at point to find the top-level expression and then evaluates the top-level expression.
+In this cause the top-level expression is the `(reduce ...)` function call.

+>**FYI**

+> `C-M-x` is useful for evaluating (or re-evaluating) top-level expressions such as var (`def`) and function (`defn`) definitions.
+As long as the point is within the expression, the top-level expression will be evaluated.

+The keybinding `C-M-x` invokes the `cider-eval-defun-at-point` command